 Let’s start out by saying, the benefits of soft touch lamination outweigh the negatives.
 But it is always good practice to be fully informed about a product before purchasing.

-Adding soft touch lamination to your print marketing ensures that your product will stay with your client without losing quality.
-If soft touch lamination does not fit in your budget on every project, consider adding it to the most important materials that need to maintain its integrity.
+Adding soft touch lamination to your print marketing and packaging can help ensure that your product will stay with your client without losing quality.
+If soft touch lamination does not fit your budget on every project, consider adding it to the most important materials that need to maintain its integrity.

-Making your business and its products distinct is critical in today’s growing market.
-Attract customers with the eye catching matte appearance but keep them interested in your message with the velvet feel of soft touch lamination.
-If you would like to feel the for yourself, contact Printivity at 1-877-649-5463 and request a complimentary paper sample.
+Even in today’s digital market, making your business and its products distinct with effective print marketing is still highly relevant to your overall marketing strategy.
+Attract customers with the eye-catching matte appearance but keep them interested in your message with the velvet feel of soft touch lamination.
+If you would like a quote or to feel the for yourself, please contact Printivity at 1-877-649-5463, and we’ll happily share a complimentary paper sample.